SUPA-Nicholas/DaikinSmartThingsDriver/README.md

 The driver is built based on the DAIKIN thermonstat WiFi module BRP15B61.

 The driver provide the following control:
+- on/off control
-- Mode switch between off, heat, cool, fan and dry
+- Mode switch between heat, cool, fan and dry
 - Heating setpoint between 16 - 31 degree celsius
 - Cooling setpoint between 17 - 32 degree celsius